Features — AI Gateway for Amazon Bedrock¶

 Latency overhead

-The gateway adds negligible per-request processing overhead — typically a few milliseconds.
+The gateway adds about a millisecond of processing to a typical chat request, and only a few milliseconds to the largest ones.
 End-to-end latency is dominated by Bedrock model inference time.
 Streaming responses are passed through immediately with no intermediate buffering.

 Why stdapi.ai?¶